vlaforet/polymarket-rs/README.md

 }
 ```

-### PolyProxy Wallets (Email/Magic Wallets)
+### PolyProxy & PolyGnosisSafe

-For PolyProxy wallets (like email-based Magic wallets), you need to specify both the EOA signer and the proxy wallet address:
+For PolyProxy and PolyGnosisSafe wallets, you need to specify both the EOA signer and the proxy wallet address:

 ```rust
 use alloy_primitives::Address;